Our international business programme for schools.

 Through our 14-step programme, we provide guidance to teams on their school business journey; from coming up with a viable business idea to writing a robust business plan and launching and running a profitable business.

-Student entrepreneurs develop lasting skills for business and entrepreneurship in a practical, fun and innovative way; teachers develop skills for student-centred learning and experiential education; and schools gain extra income for their school, or for a social cause of their choice.
+Student entrepreneurs develop essential life and business skills in a practical and innovative way; teachers develop skills for student-centred learning and experiential education; and schools gain extra income for their school or for a social cause of their choice.